 - Passport application fee payable by cash (US dollars or the equivalent in Canadian dollars), US dollar bank or postal money order (NO personal checks), or credit card (Visa or MasterCard only).

 - One front view 2"x2" color photo on a white background taken within the past 6 months.

 - Prepaid, self-addressed Canada Post Xpresspost envelope with “signature sticker.”
 Please DO NOT purchase the “Pack” size envelope; the "Standard" size envelope can hold up to four passports.
 Only one envelope per family or group is required.
 Put your information in both the "To" and "From" sections.
 We can only return issued passports by mail to a Canadian address.
 If the mailing address is within Ontario, please purchase the Xpresspost "Regional" envelope.

 - If the applicant is under age 16:

 - The applicant, regardless of age, must come to the appointment.

-- Appearance or notarized consent of both parents (Please note that only U.S. and Canadian notaries will be accepted.
-If overseas, the non-applying parent must proceed to the closest US Embassy or Consulate to have their consent notarized by an American consular official);
+- Appearance or notarized consent of both parents (If overseas, the non-applying parent must proceed to the closest US Embassy or Consulate to have their consent notarized by an American consular official);

 - Birth certificate with the original seal, stamp or signature of the official government custodian of that record showing parents' names or other evidence of parents' relationship to the applicant; and